ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     and fix the shift at its initial value, until the number of particles gets to the INITPARTICLES value.

-**MEMORYFAC** [MemoryFac]
+**MEMORYFACPART** [MemoryFacPart]
-    Default 30.D0
+    Default 10.D0

-    MemoryFac is the factor by which space will be made available for extra walkers compared to InitWalkers.
+    MemoryFacPart is the factor by which space will be made available for extra walkers compared to InitWalkers.

-**MEMORYFACEXCIT** [MemoryFacExcit]
+**MEMORYFACANNIHIL** [MemoryFacAnnihil]
-    Default 30.D0
+    Default 10.D0

-    MemoryFac is a parallel FCIMC option - it is the factor by which space will be made available for excitation generators compared to InitWalkers.
-This can be smaller than memoryfac, because the excitation generator array is not used in the parallel annihilation, which may not be exactly load-balanced because of differences in the wavevector.
+    MemoryFacAnnihil is a parallel FCIMC option - it is the factor by which space will be made available for annihilation arrays compared to InitWalkers.
+This generally will need to be larger than memoryfacpart, because the parallel annihilation may not be exactly load-balanced because of non-uniformity in the wavevector and the hashing algorithm.
+This will tend to want to be larger when it is running on more processors.

 **ANNIHILATEONPROCS**
     Default false